 Scott Joplin Ragtime Foundation Board Members

-Secretary, Deborah Biermann Deb has over thirty years experience in not-for-profit organizational management, concensus building, strategic & action planning, financial management, grant writing, and program implementation.
+Secretary, Deborah Biermann Deb has over thirty years experience in not-for-profit organizational management, consensus building, strategic & action planning, financial management, grant writing, and program implementation.

 Career accomplishments include: creation of the Sedalia Convention & Visitors Bureau, Tourism Development Plan and Sedalia Destination Marketing Campaign; buildout of the Sedalia Heritage Foundation into managing tenant of the Katy Depot working through restoration phase, exhibit design and interpretive program development, retail store setup, design and operation of the welcome center, and overall management of the historic Sedalia Katy Depot.

 Kyle Herrick was born and raised in Sedalia and is the current president of the Heritage Foundation which oversees the Katy Depot in Sedalia.
 He also serves as the current president of the Convention and Visitors Bureau.